lotusware/blight-world/README.md

 # FOR PLAYERS
 ### Okay so if you want to play...
-Its in closed beta until I can iron things out and will probably be there for a while until I can build a solution that isn't based out of Google Sheets.
+Feel free to create a character via [Google Form - PEACEKEEPER Application](https://forms.gle/zZK9XtbU6pHeG34L8Its).
+The game is in closed beta until I can iron things out and will probably be there for a while until I can build a solution that isn't based out of Google Sheets.
+You can tweet me @EraFlux, or whisper LOTUSWARE on Twitch so I know who to send the profile to if I don't know who you are.

 ### That being said...
 If you're interested in seeing how the game is changing for you as a player come April I'll be [hosting the closed beta sessions on Twitch](https://www.twitch.tv/lotusware) if you want to follow there.
 As time allows, I'll be opening up more hosting sessions but for now, I think I am limited to only two a week.